 Remember to select the VLAN profile in the setup wizard.
 If you forgotten that step, you can refer to the screenshot above on how to manually select it in the firmware.

 The firmware on the C2300 is really easy to use and navigate around.
 It is separated into the basic and advanced type depending on which kind of user you are.
-We recommend you to download the Tether app which is available for both Android and iOS devices.
+We also really like the TP-Link Tether app which is available for both Android and iOS devices.
 The app lets you to monitor and manage your wireless router directly from your smartphone without the need of a computer.

 The router takes 48 seconds to boot up until the WiFi and Internet is fully usable.
 We don’t keep a record of how every router boot in the past but 48 seconds is a fast one.

 The USB performance is also extremely fast.
 We are testing it with the same USB external hard drive we have been using and we are looking at over 46MB/s write speed and over 50MB/s read.
 This can even rival some cheap NAS storage devices.

 The WiFi performance from the Archer C2300 is great.
 There is a smart connect feature which I recommend you to enable it.
 This option will combine both 5Ghz and 2.4Ghz and automatically steer your devices to the right band.